I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/ns-d3dkmthk-_d3dkmt_createallocationflags.md

 Setting this member is equivalent to setting the second bit of a 32-bit value (0x00000002).

-`CreateWriteCombined`
+`NonSecure`

+A UINT value that specifies whether to create an allocation that can be opened by any process.
+If <b>NonSecure</b> is set, secure and non-secure processes can open the allocation.

+Setting this member is equivalent to setting the third bit of a 32-bit value (0x00000004).

+`CreateProtected`

 This member is reserved and should be set to zero.
+Setting this member is equivalent to setting the fourth bit of a 32-bit value (0x00000008).

+Supported starting with Windows 7.

+`RestrictSharedAccess`

+A UINT value that specifies whether to create a resource shared across all devices but with some restrictions.

-Setting this member is equivalent to setting the seventh bit of a 32-bit value (0x00000100).
+Setting this member is equivalent to setting the fifth bit of a 32-bit value (0x00000010).

-Supported starting with Windows 8.
+Supported starting with Windows 7.

-`CrossAdapter`

-`ExistingSection`

 `ExistingSysMem`

 This member is reserved and should be set to zero.
 Setting this member is equivalent to setting the sixth bit of a 32-bit value (0x00000020).

 Supported starting with Windows 7.

-`NonSecure`

-A UINT value that specifies whether to create an allocation that can be opened by any process.
-If <b>NonSecure</b> is set, secure and non-secure processes can open the allocation.

-Setting this member is equivalent to setting the third bit of a 32-bit value (0x00000004).

 `NtSecuritySharing`